jlleongarcia/jlleongarcia/content/blog/ai-langchain.md

 #     alt: "ChatPDF" # alt text
 #     caption: "SelfHosting A RAG App to chat with PDFs." # display caption under cover
 tags: ["Gen-AI","Python","Dev"]
 description: 'Why LangChain is great for AI Projects.
-How to RAG with LangChain'
+How to RAG with LangChain: CSV and DB examples.'
 summary: 'How to create a Streamlit App that uses LangChain to chat with your data.'
 url: 'how-to-chat-with-your-data'
 ---